 - Increasing fees and taxes on saloons.

-- Prohibiting alcohol sales to intoxicated customers.
+- Prohibiting alcohol sales to intoxicated people.

 - Restricting the number of saloons to one for every 500 residents.

-- To support its views, the society published a monthly paper, Temperance.
+- To support its views, the Society published a monthly paper, Temperance.

 Other Temperance Groups